forkedbranch/femm-opt/README.md

 An example of parametric optimization procedure applied to a textbook electrostatics problem.

-For associated article see: <http://forkedbranch.eu/en/writings/>.
+For associated article see: <a href="http://forkedbranch.eu/en/writings/" target="_blank">Designing for Curiosity: A Case of Optimization in Computer Aided Engineering</a>

 ## Installing Dependencies ##